pinae/RandPi/README.md

 # RandPi
 Entropy-As-A-Service Server for the raspberry pi.
-Uses Django 1.9.
+Uses Django.

 Usage
 =====